Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Scientific AFC Evaluation

-\paragraph{Discussion} Similarly to previous work on fallacy recognition \citep{jin-etal-2022-logical, alhindi-etal-2022-multitask, glockner2024dismantling}, the prompts in this work focus on \emph{which} fallacies apply instead of \emph{whether} any applies, and are no panacea either: In preliminary experiments §\ref{appendix:afc-binary-fallacy-detection}, we prompt LLMs to verbalize the fallacies or output that there is ``no fallacy''.
-The LLMs found fallacies in 85-99\% of the claims in \dataset{} but also in 78-99\% of the true claims. \dataset{} unifies fallacy detection with AFC and provides a resource for studying how to handle fallacious arguments and true claims alike.
+Akin to previous work on fallacy recognition \citep{jin-etal-2022-logical, alhindi-etal-2022-multitask, glockner2024dismantling}, the prompts in this work focus on \emph{which} fallacies apply instead of \emph{whether} any applies, and are no panacea either: in preliminary experiments (cf. §\ref{appendix:afc-binary-fallacy-detection}), LLMs found fallacies in 85-99\% of the claims in \dataset{} but also in 78-99\% of the true claims.
+Overall, \dataset{} unifies fallacy detection with AFC and provides a resource for studying how to handle fallacious arguments and true claims alike.